JSE Limited: Alternative Exchange

 The Alternative Exchange is a stock exchange that was founded as a division of the JSE in order to accommodate small- and medium-sized high growth companies.
 Its website is accessible from the front page of the JSE's main website.
 The Alternative Exchange is known as AltX.

+Growth

+In 2003 the JSE had an estimated 473 listed companies and a market capitalisation of US$182.6 billion (€158 billion), as well as an average monthly traded value of US$6.399 billion (€5.5 billion).

+In March 2022, the market capitalisation of the JSE was at US$2.35 trillion.

+As of July 2025, the JSE had a market capitalization of R21.73 trillion, and 435 listed companies.
+The FTSE/JSE All-Share Index (ALSI) hit 100,000 points in the same month - an all-time record.

 Ownership

 The bourse is operated by JSE Limited, a company that listed on its own main board in June 2006.